 The general fund is the Town's general operating fund.
 All general tax revenues and other receipts that are not allocated by law or contractual agreement to another fund are accounted for in this fund.
-From the fund are paid the general operating expenditures, the fixed charges, and the capital improvement costs not paid through other funds.
+Expenditures paid in this fund include general operating expenditures, and the capital improvement costs not paid through other funds.